mateuscardosodeveloper/ecommerce-44/README.md

-# Course from udemy - build one ecommerce Web site with Django and React :rocket:
+# Course from udemy repository to deploy - build one ecommerce Web site with Django and React :rocket:

 In this course, I build a completely customized eCommerce / shopping cart application from scratch using Django & REACT.